rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 What is that we do when we discover a bug?
 We write a test, right?
 Does this reduce the cognitive load?
 Of course it does not.
 IMO, it is more important to spend time on some intro- and retrospection and look for ways to lower the extraneous load or build some type safety.
 If that is not possible, improving test coverage becomes important.
 I want to learn from bugs.  _Fixing bugs is the least important part of the process._  I should also mention that this is, unfortunately, a _repetitive negative thinking_ territory.

 Here is an example that keeps popping into my mind when thinking about trivial errors.
-I have seen many stack overlflow errors in my life, I have seen only 2 or 3 since I moved to Haskell but they were not easy to find.
+I have seen many stack overflow errors in my life, I have seen only 2 or 3 since I moved to Haskell but they were not easy to find.
 They all were caused by Haskell allowing this lambda expression:

 ```Haskell